-Robin held her breath and leaned on the board were it should have been nailed down.
+Robin held her breath and leaned on the board where it should have been nailed down.
 The jabs were ineffectual.
-The two men were probably fairly short and unable to put much pressure on the loose board.
+The two men were probably short and unable to put much pressure on the loose board.

 “So much for that,” grumbled the second voice.

 “See?
 I told you.
 Nothing.
 What an utter waste of time.”

 The two went off, the first complaining.
 Robin waited until Master Chandler called to her.

 “They’re gone.
 It’s safe to come down.”

 Robin cautiously lifted the board.
 Master Chandler smiled up at her.